-Our younger students in Grade 3–8 take Measures of Academic Progress testing to measure what they know and their growth over time.
-Our students' scores consistently exceed worldwide grave level norms.
-Reflecting the strength on an ASP education, as well as the transportability for students moving on to schools elsewhere.
+Our younger students in Grades 3–8 take Measures of Academic Progress testing to measure what they know and their growth over time.
+Our students' scores consistently exceed worldwide grade level norms, reflecting the strength of an ASP education, as well as the transportability for students moving on to schools elsewhere.

 From Here, Go Anywhere